01satria/LauncherAppv2/README.md

 App icons are rendered without any clipping or background.
 Adaptive icons and transparent icons display exactly as the developer intended, with no white boxes or rounded rectangles imposed on top.

 ### 📌 Dock
 Pin up to 4 favorite apps for instant access.
-Your avatar lives here too — tap to open the Dashboard, long press for Settings.
 Dock icons are also rendered without artificial backgrounds.

 ### 🧩 Home Widgets
 Add widgets directly to your home screen to glance at live information without opening anything.
 Three widgets are available: **Clock** (large time + date display), **Date** (calendar-style day card), and **Battery** (live charge level with a color-coded bar that turns red when low and green while charging).